 Finally, accounting for 10% each of your credit score are New Credit and Credit Mix.

-New Credit means accounts that you either open or apply for that result in what’s called an “inquiry” to your account.
-Almost any time you apply for credit (whether you are approved or not) your score will drop a bit.
-It usually doesn’t take long to recover, but the important thing to remember here is to only apply for credit you really need.
+New Credit means accounts that you’ve applied for that result in an “inquiry” to your account.
+Almost any time you apply for credit (whether you are approved or not), your score will drop a bit.
+It usually doesn’t take long to recover, but the important thing to remember here is to apply only for credit you really need.
 If you apply for every card offer you receive, your score will suffer.

 Credit mix refers to the different types of credit you have.
 Again, this one is not a huge deal, but someone with credit cards, a mortgage, and a car loan will generally be judged more favorably than someone who just holds credit cards.

 Tip: Another great thing about Credit Karma and Credit Sesame is that they both have score simulators, which let you play around with things like paying down balances and opening new lines of credit to see how those things might affect your score.